PlaidCloud/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 ### Avoiding operating on the kube-system namespace

-The `kube-system` namespace contains objects created by the Kubernetes system, e.g. service accounts for the control plane components, pods like `kube-dns`.
+The `kube-system` namespace contains objects created by the PlaidCloud system, e.g. service accounts for the control plane components, pods like `kube-dns`.
 Accidentally mutating or rejecting requests in the `kube-system` namespace may cause the control plane components to stop functioning or introduce unknown behavior.
-If your admission webhooks don't intend to modify the behavior of the Kubernetes control plane, exclude the `kube-system` namespace from being intercepted using a [`namespaceSelector`](#matching-requests-namespaceselector).
+If your admission webhooks don't intend to modify the behavior of the PlaidCloud control plane, exclude the `kube-system` namespace from being intercepted using a [`namespaceSelector`](#matching-requests-namespaceselector).